microsoft/BosqueLanguage/docs/language/overview.md

 - **Float & Decimal:** The `Float` type is a 64 bit IEEE-754 floating point number.
 The `Decimal` type is a 64 bit decimal floating point number.
 - **Rational:** The `Rational` type is a rational representation of a number with a `BigInt` valued numerator and a `Nat` valued (non-zero) denominator.
 Overflow in the denominator is handled by rounding to the nearest representable value.
 - **String:** The `String` type in Bosque is a utf-8 unicode string.
 Notably this string type does not support arbitrary indexing (which is undefined for utf-8 multibyte characters).
 Instead operations must use regex based slicing, extraction, etc.
-- **ASCIIString:** (TODO) The `ASCIIString` type is a ASCII char based string that can be meainingfully processed using integral index operations.
+- **ASCIIString:** (TODO) The `ASCIIString` type is a ASCII char based string that can be meaningfully processed using integral index operations.
 - **ByteBuffer:** The `ByteBuffer` type is a 0 indexed array of uninterpreted 8 bit values.
 - **Regex:** the `Regex` type is the type assigned to all regex literals in the program.

 In addition to the basic types enumerated above, Bosque also provides a range of commonly useful types for dealing with time, locations, events, and identity.

 - **DateTime:** The `DateTime` type represents a _human scale_ time with minute precision (so no leap second issues).
 The representation is TimeZone based and does not allow naive comparision for ordering or computation of offsets as these are ill defined and non-deterministic operations (e.g. when the times are in the future a TZ meaning may change).
 - **UTCDateTime:** The `UTCDateTime` type is a specialized version of `DateTime` that is fixed at UTC for the timezone.
-This allows us to do direct ordering and arithmatic on the dates.
+This allows us to do direct ordering and arithmetic on the dates.
 - **CalendarDate:** The `CalendarDate` type is a _date only_ value, month, day, year, so it is free of TZ related complications and can be directly ordered and used for offset date computation.
 - **TickTime:** the `TickTime` type is a 54 bit, nano-second interval, epoch based time [TAI derived](https://www.nist.gov/pml/time-and-frequency-division/nist-time-frequently-asked-questions-faq).
 This time is monotone and corresponds to real elapsed time.
 - **LogicalTime:** the `LogicalTime` type is a logical tick based time useful for causal ordering events in a system.